 Loretta Ensor ( 1904 – 1991 )

-Loretta was plagued with deforming arthritis and aided by using a cane.
-Upon her death in 1991 the long enduring story of two generations of the Ensor Farm Family came to a close.
+Her death in 1991 brought to a close two remarkable generations of a radio-pioneering farm family.
 Not to be forgotten, the memories are kept alive at the ENSOR PARK and MUSEUM.